quixio/quix-samples/csharp/sources/external-topic-retransmitter/README.md

-# External Topic Retransmitter
+# External topic retransmitter

-Simple c# service which reads from an external topic and writes the content into a topic in current workspace.
+[This project](https://github.com/quixio/quix-library/tree/main/csharp/sources/external-topic-retransmitter){target="_blank"} is a simple C# service which subscribes to an external topic and publishes the data to a topic in the current workspace.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables